Board of Directors

 Peg Stevenson

-Peg Stevenson, Chair
+Peg Stevenson, Co-Chair

 The places where I grew in Massachusetts and Maine each had community tennis courts where my parents played and the kids hit against a wall and until it was our turn.
 Mixed doubles was my father and me against my brother and my mother.
 How did I forget for years how much fun it was?
 As an adult I picked up a racquet again looking to get some more exercise.
 I joined the Gay Lesbian Tennis Federation (GLTF) and met great friends and teammates and served on the Board.
 Through friends I got involved with the campaign to build the new Golden Gate Park Tennis Center, served on the Tennis Coalition Board and helped the GLTF become a contributor to the effort.
 Now, every time I play at GGP I look around me and cannot believe it - the results are even better than imagined - it is beautiful, it is functional and the feeling of community is strong.
 Running around, hitting balls, green and trees around, hawks overhead - it doesn't get better!